 Marvel at Mother Nature in the Burren

 There's no denying it: the layered limestone landscape of the Burren National Park in County Clare is like simply nowhere else on this earth.
 Even driving through it is an experience – but you should definitely stop and smell the roses!
 This EU-dedicated Special Area of Conservation is a cornucopia of wild delights, with 70% of Ireland's native plant species flourishing here.
 Make sure to take time to peruse The Burren Perfumery, where the Chowen family has been busy bottling Ireland's scents and sharing its horticultural secrets since 1972.

 Breathe deep in the Boyne Valley

 Newgrange, the Hill of Tara, Trim Castle: the Boyne Valley is at the heart of so much of Ireland's history, myth and legend that rushing through it all would be a waste.
 Get your pulse racing at Boyne Valley Activities, or settle in for a stay at Decoy Country Cottages and take your time getting lost in 5,000 years of history, one tale at a time.
-Between the stories and the sights outside your window, you might never want to leave.
+Between the stories about St Patrick and heroes, and the sights outside your window, you might never want to leave.